-Gilliland is a recipient of a Creativity Grant from the National Endowment for the Arts, an awardee of a Dance Maker grant from the Irvine Foundation, and she has received three Lester Horton awards for choreographic achievement and for performance by her company, TONGUE.
-Her work has been supported by numerous granting organizations including Dance USA, the Durfee Foundation, Los Angeles Cultural Affairs, the Annenburg Foundation, and the California Arts Council where she was a member of their touring roster.
-In 2007 she was awarded a residency at the prestigious Montalvo Arts Center.
+Gilliland is the recipient of a Creativity Grant from the National Endowment for the Arts, a Dance Maker Grant from the James Irvine foundation and three Lester Horton awards for choreography and outstanding performance by a company.
+Her work has been supported by numerous organizations including Dance USA, the Durfee Foundation, Los Angeles Cultural Affairs and the California Arts Council.

-Gilliland began her teaching career in 1980 and has served on the dance faculties of UC Riverside, UC Irvine, Loyola Marymount University, Mt San Jacinto College, Riverside Community College and the Idyllwild Arts Academy where she is currently in her fifteenth year as a teacher of modern dance technique, yoga and dance composition.
-Gilliland is the artistic director of TONGUE/ Contemporary Dance Projects, based in Riverside, CA.
+Gilliland began her teaching career in1980 and has served on the dance faculties of UC Riverside, UC Irvine, Loyola Marymount University, Mt San Jacinto College, Riverside Community College and the Idyllwild Arts Academy.
+An advocate for dancers and emerging artists Gilliland has a strong commitment to teaching and community outreach and has been offering free community classes since1996.

 In 2014 Gilliland and Lauren Smith formed Tongue Dance Project.
 Later joined by Adrianna Audoma, the three opened Floor Center for Dance in St. Johns in 2018.
 While Floor did not survive the pandemic, many wonderful classes, workshops and events took place, including In the Rough, a new works in progress performance series that Tongue plans on continuing to produce.